TheFirstPaige1/bbscripts-rewrite/README.md

-Scripts for Bitburner 2.7.0.
+Scripts for Bitburner 2.8.1.
 An attempt to ground-up rewrite the older set of scripts.

+IDEA: write up a to-do list calculator that writes to a file that the seperate scripts read from
+- have a seperate script for each mechanic

 The pseudocode of the main looping script is as follows: